Can Red Light Therapy Treat Vitamin D Deficiency?

 • Fortified milks or cereals

 Supplements are often recommended when sunlight or diet alone isn’t enough.
-They’re especially helpful for people who live in northern climates, work indoors, have darker skin, or have absorption issues.
-Your provider can tell you whether you need vitamin D2, D3, or a specific dose.
+They’re especially helpful for people who live in northern climates, work indoors, have darker skin or have challenges with absorption.
+Your healthcare provider can tell you whether you need vitamin D2, D3 or a specific dose.

-During winter or in situations where sunlight is limited, UVB lamps can be an option — but this is where caution matters.
-Because they deliver actual ultraviolet light, they come with sunburn risk and need to be used under clear guidelines (and ideally medical oversight).
+During winter or in situations where sunlight is limited, UVB lamps can be an option but this is where caution matters.
+Because they deliver actual ultraviolet light, UBV lamps come with sunburn risk and need to be used under clear guidelines (and ideally under medical supervision).

-If you’re unsure where you stand, a simple blood test measuring serum 25-hydroxyvitamin D can show whether you’re low, borderline, or already in a healthy range.
-It’s quick, inexpensive, and a much better strategy than guessing.
+If you’re unsure where you stand, a simple blood test that measures serum 25-hydroxyvitamin D can show whether you’re low, borderline, or already in a healthy range.
+This test is quick, inexpensive and a much better strategy than guessing.

 Safety Considerations When Using Light Therapy for Vitamin D

 Light therapy can be incredibly useful, but only when you understand the safety differences between red light and UVB light.
-They’re not interchangeable, and they don’t carry the same risks.
+These two are not interchangeable, and they do not carry the same risks.

 Anyone considering UVB lamps for vitamin D should get guidance from a healthcare professional, especially if: